Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <br>10
 <br>Array Elements are: 12 100 91 75 72 97 21 22 8 25
 <br>Array Copy Prime Elements are: 97

+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem30" >Problem30: Sum TWO Arrays </a>

+Write a program to fill two arrays of max size of 100 with random numbers from 1 to 100 then Sum their elements in a third array and print them.
+<br>Example:
+<br>How many elements do you want in the array (1 to 100):
+<br>10
+<br>Array 1 Elements:
+<br>31 91 21 84 86 27 2 97 2 72
+<br>Array 2 Elements:
+<br>21 87 40 47 100 19 87 68 34 57
+<br>Sum of Array 1 and Array 2:
+<br>52 178 61 131 186 46 89 165 36 129